Oracle Java Licensing and Audit FAQ Guide

 Steps to take proactively:

 - Inventory Your Java Installations: Maintain an up-to-date inventory of all Oracle Java installations in your environment.
-Know which version is on which machine and who is using it.
+Identify which version is installed on each machine and who is using it.
 This includes servers, VMs, developer workstations, and even build servers.
-Use software asset management (SAM) tools or scripts to scan for “java” executables regularly.
+Use software asset management (SAM) tools or scripts to regularly scan for “java” executables.

 - Track Usage Purpose: For each identified Java, document if it’s used for production, development, or as part of another product (like Oracle software).
 This will help you determine which are compliant (dev/test or part of Oracle products) and risky.

-- Centralize Java Deployment: Don’t allow users to download Oracle JDK randomly.
+- Centralized Java Deployment: Don’t allow users to download Oracle JDK randomly.
 Have a controlled process for Java installations.
 If you standardize on OpenJDK for most cases, enforce that.
-If Oracle JDK is needed, distribute it via IT with knowledge of where and why.
+If Oracle JDK is required, distribute it via IT, providing knowledge of where and why.

 - Stay Informed on Licensing: Keep updated on Oracle’s Java licensing policies.
 They change (as seen with NFTC and new subscriptions).
 Ensure your team knows which versions are free and which aren’t at any given time.

-- Internal Audits: Conduct your internal license compliance reviews periodically.
+- Internal Audits: Conduct periodic internal license compliance reviews.
 Simulate what an Oracle audit would look for.
-Identify any unlicensed Oracle Java use and address it (either remove it, replace it with OpenJDK, or purchase subscriptions as needed) before Oracle comes knocking.
+Identify any unlicensed Oracle Java use and address it (either by removing it, replacing it with OpenJDK, or purchasing subscriptions as needed) before Oracle comes knocking.

 - Document Entitlements: Keep all records of any Java licenses or subscriptions you have (contracts, order confirmations).
-Also, if you have Oracle products that include Java, keep those license documents handy to show that coverage.
-In an audit, you’ll need to prove what rights you have.
+Also, if you have Oracle products that include Java, keep the license documents handy to demonstrate coverage.
+In an audit, you’ll need to demonstrate the rights you hold.

-- Security & Update Strategy: Have a plan for Java updates that aligns with licensing.
-For example, if you plan to stick with Oracle JDK, ensure you budget for a subscription; if you plan to avoid a subscription, plan migrations to free versions or OpenJDK.
+- Security & Update Strategy: Develop a plan for Java updates that aligns with licensing requirements.
+For example, if you plan to stick with Oracle JDK, ensure you budget for a subscription.
+If you plan to avoid a subscription, plan for migrations to free versions or OpenJDK.
 This way, you won’t inadvertently install patches that put you out of compliance.

 By preparing in this manner, you can confidently face an audit.
 Even better, you might avoid one if Oracle’s data shows you already have subscriptions or a minimal Oracle JDK footprint.